Single-board computer: Early SBCs

 Computers began to move back towards fewer boards in the 2000s.
-As new standards like USB dramatically reduced the variety of peripheral standards motherboards were expected to support, advances in integrated circuit manufacturing provided new chipsets which could provide the functionality of many daughterboards, particularly I/O, in a single chip.
+As new standards like USB reduced the variety of peripheral standards motherboards were expected to support, advances in integrated circuit manufacturing provided new chipsets which could provide the functionality of many daughterboards, particularly I/O, in a single chip.
 By the end of the decade, PC motherboards offered on-board support for disk drives including IDE, SATA, NVMe, RAID, integrated GPU, Ethernet, and traditional I/O such as serial port and parallel port, USB, and keyboard/mouse support.
-Plug-in "cards" retained their importance as high performance components, such as physically large and complex graphics coprocessors, high-end RAID controllers, and specialized I/O cards such as data acquisition and DSP boards.

-The 2010s were defined by rapid and sustained growth in single-board computers, enabled largely by advances in integrated circuit production techniques that made it possible for the first time to include most or all of the core components of a motherboard on a single integrated circuit die.
-One of the more well known single-board-computers of the decade was the Raspberry Pi, which was built around a custom Broadcom SoC with open-source drivers.
-Originally intended for education, the Raspberry Pi contained a number of features, such as optimized Linux support and programmable GPIO pins, that were also greatly appealing to hobbyists, who used the Pi, and other comparable SBCs, for projects such as home automation, video game emulation, media streaming, and other experimentation.
-In industry, the rapid growth of smartphones and other small-scale devices encouraged hardware manufacturers to move towards more frequent use of SoCs and the reduction of motherboards in size, extensibility and complexity, while the proliferation of the Internet of Things increased demand for small, cheap components that would allow unconventional devices to access the Internet.
-Both of these factors dramatically increased production of single-board computers throughout the decade.
+Single-board computers saw rapid growth during the 2010s due to advances in integrated circuit production that allowed most or all motherboard components to be placed on a single die.
+The Raspberry Pi, built around a custom Broadcom SoC with open-source drivers, was originally designed for education, but included features such as Linux support and programmable GPIO pins that were used by hobbyists for projects including home automation, video game emulation, and streaming.
+In industry, the growth of smartphones and other small devices led manufacturers to adopt SoCs more widely and shrink motherboards, while the spread of Internet-connected devices increased demand for small, inexpensive components.

-By the end of the 2010s and the early 2020s, many devices, including smartphones, tablet computers, laptops and other smart devices, are powered by single-board computers which utilize advanced SoCs (System on a Chip).
-While this has greatly increased performance and power efficiency, it has raised concerns that single-board computers, particularly those built around SoCs, are harder to repair and may be less friendly to attempts to monitor or modify instructions programmed into the boards by manufacturers.
+By the end of the 2010s and into the 2020s, smartphones, tablets, laptops, and other smart devices commonly used single-board computers built around SoCs.